BKinya/Android-FAQ/README.md

 # Android-FAQ
 Frequently Asked Android Questions

-## Introduction
+## Introduction.
 Hey Awesome Devs.
 Thank you for stopping by.
 This is a collection of frequently asked Android questions.
 Most of them are not Android specific.
-They can apply to software developers using other stacks.
+They can apply to software developers using other tracks.

 These are  responses by other amazing Android Developers and from various sources.
-Use the responses as the guideline to figure out your own story.
+You do not have to follow everything here to the letter.
+We all have different experiences.
+Use the responses as the guideline to figure out what works for you, to figure out your own story.

+Cheers! 🥂

 ### <a name = "getting-android-role"></a> How do I get my first Android Developer role?
 - Have some well-documented projects on GitHub which has a Readme and at least one useful app on Playstore.